Sometimes it’s HOW to have a crucial conversation that takes more work than the actual content of the conversation itself.

 Expect and accept unfinished business.
 We can’t figure it all out in one conversation.
 In fact, making the person you are talking to aware that you don’t have any expectation of figuring it out might create more space for open conversation to explore.

-Create safety.
-By sharing your own stories when you noticed your biases, or said something that caused harm, you are creating a safety zone for others to not be perfect too.
+Share strength in vulnerability.
+By sharing your own stories when you noticed your biases, or said something that caused harm, you are modeling if for others so they don’t feel the pressure to be perfect too.
 This is not about being perfect, this is about engaging in effective conversations.
 Making people feel comfortable is an important step.
+And addressing discomfort as ok emotion is important too.

 The question behind the question.
 Reply to someone’s comment with a question like, “What do you mean by that?”